 Where In the World Is Esko?

 Esko is a small place in northeastern Minnesota between the cities of Duluth, about 10 miles to the east, and Cloquet, about five miles to the west.
-It’s less than a 20-minute drive on Interstate 35 to go over Thompson Hill and then down about 600 feet to the Port of Duluth-Superior on western tip of Lake Superior.
+It’s less than a 20-minute drive on Interstate 35 to go over Thompson Hill (or, if you prefer, Spirit Mountain) and then down about 600 feet to the Port of Duluth-Superior on the western tip of Lake Superior.

 Settled primarily by Finnish immigrants between the 1870s and early 1900s, the community (meaning the hamlet of Esko and greater Thomson Township) continues to have a significant Finnish presence, but the majority of today’s residents are of varied ethnic and cultural origins.
 Once a state leader in dairy farming, the township has seen its barnyards, hayfields and cow paths give way to housing developments, hobby farms and paved roads.

 But while it has some commonality with other bedroom suburbs—far more residents have jobs in Duluth and Cloquet than within the community—Esko still has its own rustic character.
 Fishing boats, snowmobiles and four-wheelers line rural driveways; deer hunting and icefishing are almost sanctified rituals; many folks harvest and cut their own firewood; a high percentage of homes have outdoor or indoor saunas.